raymondclowe/roo-mission-impossible/README.md

 You are Roo Code, and you will follow these instructions step by step.
 For each step:
 1. Complete the task.
-2. Mark it done by changing `[ ]` to `[X]` using the diff tool
-3. Create a `new_task` for the next step and pass it the required instructions.
-4. Once a task is completed, mark it as done and proceed to the next task.
-5. Always create separate tasks for each step.
-Never repeat tasks.

-6. After each task is completed use the diff tool to remove that entire step from the markdown file
+2. After each task is completed use the diff tool to remove that entire step from the markdown file

 ---